recommenders-team/recommenders/SETUP.md

 ## Setup guide for Docker

-Docker images of the repo for different environments are available.
+Docker images of the repository for different environments are available.
 To build Docker images yourself use the Dockerfiles in `reco_utils/docker`.

 Assuming Docker is pre-installed and configured (**NOTE** `docker` command is already available in the Azure Data Science Virtual Machine.
 For installation of Docker in on a Linux machine, check instructions [here](https://docs.docker.com/install/)), for example, a PySpark Docker image can be built by the following command line
 >   ```{shell}